sisrfeng/ArgWrap/README.md

     nnoremap <silent> <leader>a :wrapA<CR>
     ```
 3. Position the cursor inside of the parenthesis, brackets or curly braces you wish to wrap/unwrap.
-4. Execute the keyboard binding you defined above to toggle the wrapping and unwrapping of arguments.
+4. Execute the keyboard binding you defined above to toggle the wrapping and unwrapping of args.

 ## Configuration